Fohdeesha/lab-docu/documentation/jtag.md

 1. Power down the switch (unplug power)
 2. Power down the BDI2000 (unplug power brick)
 3. Disconnect the BDI2000 16 pin cable from the JTAG header

+Put the switch cover back on.
+Now that your switch is booting into the bootloader, you can go and follow the [flashing guide](https://brokeaid.com/#booting-brocade)  - start from the **Booting Brocade** section as linked.